-Achieving real-time intraday liquidity is complicated; it involves managing and rapidly analyzing mountains of data at a very granular level.
+Achieving real-time intraday liquidity is complicated; it involves managing and rapidly analysing mountains of data at a very granular level.
 Which begs the question, can you get the right data?
 Can you put it where you need it?
 Is your technology precise and powerful enough to turn data into real-time insight?

-Making it happen requires a cross-organizational change program, involving treasury and operational functions, as well as the business teams who manage your customers.
+Making it happen requires a cross-organisational change program, involving treasury and operational functions, as well as the business teams who manage your customers.
 And you need buy-in from the technology, governance and regulatory teams, too.

 Complex change projects are always difficult to get started and drive to completion in the face of competing agendas.
-However, firms that find the right leaders and c-suite sponsors to act on behalf of the whole organization — in short, those that get it right — are very quickly enjoying extra business value.
+However, firms that find the right leaders and c-suite sponsors to act on behalf of the whole organisation — in short, those that get it right — are very quickly enjoying extra business value.

 Keep your feet on the ground

-But you need to be pragmatic — many different parts of the organization will be involved and you’ll want cooperation from all of them.
+But you need to be pragmatic — many different parts of the organisation will be involved and you’ll want cooperation from all of them.
 I mean, you might know the data you need is in your system, but extraction might have to wait 6 months until there’s a suitable slot in your internal tech team’s book of work.

 One way around this is to roll things out in phases.
 You don't have to wait until everything's ready to get incremental improvements.
 Simply choose which parts of your infrastructure to move into the new world first.